A Gun Extremist on SCOTUS Puts Nearly Every Gun Safety Law at Risk

-With Justice Ruth Bader Ginsburg’s seat on the court now open, the NRA and its allies see a chance to stack the court with a pivotal additional vote against the overwhelmingly popular, evidence-based gun safety laws that the gun lobby has failed to stop in legislatures across the county.
-A new Supreme Court majority could conceivably change the standard of review in Second Amendment cases, a development that could put nearly every gun law at risk.
+With Justice Ruth Bader Ginsburg’s seat on the Supreme Court now open, the NRA and its allies see a chance to stack the court with a pivotal additional vote against the overwhelmingly popular, evidence-based gun safety laws that the gun lobby has failed to stop in legislatures across the county.
+A new gun extremist on the Supreme Court could conceivably change the standard of review in Second Amendment cases, a development that could put nearly every gun law at risk.
 This extreme approach could call into question newer gun laws like prohibitions on the possession of firearms by domestic abusers and Extreme Risk laws, also known as red flag laws.
 The standard advocated for by the gun lobby also would make it significantly easier to attack wide swaths of popular and effective gun laws, including laws requiring background checks on all gun sales and permits for concealed carry.

 |Background checks |